GregPiWalker/Diversions/README.txt

 -----------------------------------------------------------------------------------

 /**
-* Configure the default marshalling behavior to dispatch work to the main thread.
+* Configure the default diverter to dispatch work to the main thread.
-* This will cause every event handler that does not explicitly define a marshal
+* This will cause every event handler that does not explicitly define a diversion
-* option to use the default option.
+* to use the default option.
 */
 static Model()
 {